 The Kaiser Gish house in Hanover, NH is retrofitted to achieve net-zero status.
 It includes three all-climate air-source heat pumps and an 8kW rooftop solar array.
 Photos courtesy of Karl Kemnitzer.

-With the recent release of reports from three main climate organizations (UN IPCC, U.S. National Climate Assessment, and World […]
+With the recent release of reports from three main climate organizations (UN IPCC, U.S. National Climate Assessment, and […]

 Global warming acceleration becomes evident by connecting global temperatures at La Nina minima.